Contact Us

 My surname is pronounced “Sir-Own-ee” (rhymes with macaroni).
 I usually go by “Ali.”
 She/hers.

-See recent coverage of my work at Yale here: https://isps.yale.edu/news/blog/2023/09/redefining-democracy-could-lotteries-improve-governance-and-public-trust
+See coverage of my fellowship at Yale here: https://isps.yale.edu/news/blog/2023/09/redefining-democracy-could-lotteries-improve-governance-and-public-trust

 My research interests center on political selection and institutional design in democracies, lottocratic governance and policy, historical political economy, social media and democracy, and European politics.
 I combine quantitative and computational methods, historical data, and natural and/or quasi-experimental research designs with extensive archival research.
 I have also published work on causal inference, data collection, and digitization for historical data.